 Khajuraho Dance Festival is a delightful extravaganza that celebrates the rich culture and heritage of India.
-It is a nice blend of classical music, dance and other art forms.
+It is a nice blend of classical music, dance, and other art forms.
 The primary aim of this event is to keep the essence of Indian culture alive.
-It is organised in collaboration with the Madhya Pradesh Kala Parishad at the Khajuraho Temples.
+It is organized in collaboration with the Madhya Pradesh Kala Parishad at the Khajuraho Temples.

 Khajuraho Dance Festival is observed for a period of 7 days in February.
 With the onset of this cultural event, artists from all parts of the country come to perform and showcase different dance forms.
 Due to all this and many other factors, this dance event comes across as an exquisite event for both domestic and international tourists.

 The Khajuraho Dance Festival started in 1975 and the roots of it can be traced back to ancient Hindu Mythology, where dance has always carried a great significance.